Enable/Disable User must Change password at next logon using Intune

 After the download, the script is executed.
 It’s important to note that the scripts downloaded on the device will be automatically deleted after execution, so you may find this folder empty once the script has been run.

-To verify whether the PowerShell script we deployed has been executed on the target devices, we can check the flag User must Change password at next logon is Unchecked for cloudinfra101 user account.
+To verify whether the PowerShell script we deployed has been executed on the target devices, we can check the flag User must change password at next logon is disabled for cloudinfra101 user account.

 DisableChangePassword.ps1